rapid7/insightconnect-plugins/zendesk/help.md

 # Version History

+* 2.0.2 - Add custom output types in Search action | Add conversion of IDs to string in Search action to allow reuse search data in other actions | Add action input and output examples to the documentation
 * 2.0.1 - Change custom output type `group_id` from integer to string | Change `group_id` input type from integer to string in Create Ticket action
 * 2.0.0 - Remove unwanted input fields, add comment field in action Update Ticket | Fix enum fields issue with Create Ticket action
 * 1.1.1 - New spec and help.md format for the Extension Library